ansys/pyfluent/doc/source/getting_started/faqs.rst

     import :(%py-exec "workflow.TaskObject['Describe Geometry and Flow'].Arguments.setState({r'AddEnclosure': r'No',r'CloseCaps': r'Yes',r'FlowType': r'Internal flow through the object',})")

-  Here is a manually translated equivalent command in PyFluent synax:
+  Here is a manually translated equivalent command in PyFluent syntax:

   .. code:: python

     session.meshing.workflow.TaskObject['Describe Geometry and Flow'].Arguments.setState(({r'AddEnclosure': r'No',r'CloseCaps': r'Yes',r'FlowType': r'Internal flow through the object’,})

-- Write sripts, using capabilities such as these:
+- Write scripts, using capabilities such as these:

   - IntelliSense to show available options for any given command.
 For example, in Jupyter Lab, press the tab key.